avatarfreak/modern-js-webpack/README.md

 #### Disclosure

-I have built a simple web application solely for demo purpose using Sass, ES6 and HTML.
+I have built a simple web application solely for demo purposes using Sass, ES6 and HTML.
+I just want to show how webpack can comiple everthing to single js file. `<script>` tag is automatically injected to index.html.
 You can fork it and modified it according to your needs.

 ---